-- Except where the relevant regulations otherwise provide, and subject to Regulation 6 below, every candidate for a degree, diploma or certificate shall be required to matriculate. - A person is academically eligible to matriculate who has qualified for admission under any of the following provisions: - (a) University Entrance (see Section B below); - (b) A New Zealand citizen or permanent resident, Australian citizen or permanent resident, or citizen of the Cook Islands, Niue or Tokelau, who has attained the age of 20 years on or before the official course start date (a person over 20 who holds University Entrance may choose to be admitted under provision (a), above); - (c) Transfer from another New Zealand university as qualified to enrol for a degree (see Section C below); - (d) Ad eundem statum ('with equivalent standing') regulation (see Section D below); - (e) Discretionary Entrance (see Section E below); - (f) Special Admission (see Section F below).
+- Except where the relevant regulations otherwise provide, and subject to Regulation 6 below, every candidate for a degree, diploma or certificate shall be required to matriculate. - A person is academically eligible to matriculate who has qualified for admission under any of the following provisions: - (a) University Entrance (see Section B below); - (b) A New Zealand citizen or holder of a residence class visa, Australian citizen or permanent resident, or citizen of the Cook Islands, Niue or Tokelau, who has attained the age of 20 years on or before the official course start date (a person over 20 who holds University Entrance is expected to be admitted under provision (a), above); - (c) Transfer from another New Zealand university as qualified to enrol for a degree (see Section C below); - (d) Ad eundem statum ('with equivalent standing') regulation (see Section D below); - (e) Discretionary Entrance (see Section E below); - (f) Special Admission (see Section F below).

-- Applicants who have taken Cambridge International Examinations or International Baccalaureate Examinations at New Zealand schools must apply for entrance under ad eundem statum provisions (Section D below). - Undergraduate applicants qualifying for admission under (b) above who have not achieved University Entrance through NCEA (or equivalent) will be enrolled in a Certificate of Proficiency for their first semester, with the right to advance to a degree programme upon successful completion of the Certificate of Proficiency courses. - The last day by which a student must have achieved University Entrance is the Monday before the official course start date. - 4.
+- Applicants who have taken Cambridge International Examinations or International Baccalaureate Examinations at New Zealand schools must apply for entrance under ad eundem statum provisions (Section D below). - Undergraduate applicants qualifying for admission under (b) above who have not achieved University Entrance through NCEA (or equivalent) may be enrolled in a Certificate of Proficiency for their first semester, with the right to advance to a degree programme upon successful completion of the Certificate of Proficiency courses. - The last day by which a student must have achieved University Entrance is the Monday before the official course start date. - 4.
 Applicants for admission to the University must first satisfy the Academic Board of their competence in both written and spoken English.
 The Academic Board will be satisfied of an applicant's competence in English:

-- (a) if the applicant has New Zealand university entrance under NCEA; or - (b) if the applicant has a New Zealand university entrance qualification under Regulation 2(a) above and whose entrance qualification predates university entrance via NCEA, excepting that international applicants for whom English is not their first language must include a subject where there is a significant English language content (see Note 2 below) or must also satisfy 3(d) or 3(f) below: or - (c) if the applicant has an overseas entrance qualification from a country where the main language is English and the instruction for that qualification was in English; or - (d) if the applicant performs to a satisfactory level in an approved English language test (see Note 3 below); or - (e) in the case of postgraduate study, the applicant provides evidence that their undergraduate degree was substantially taught in English; or - (f) if the applicant provides other evidence acceptable to the Board of competence in English.
+- (a) if the applicant has New Zealand University Entrance under NCEA; or - (b) if the applicant has a New Zealand University Entrance qualification under Regulation 2(a) above and whose entrance qualification predates University Entrance via NCEA, excepting that international applicants for whom English is not their first language must include a subject where there is significant English language content (see Note 2 below) or must also satisfy 4(d) or 4(f) below; or - (c) if the applicant has an overseas entrance qualification from a country where the main language is English and the instruction for that qualification was in English; or - (d) if the applicant performs to a satisfactory level in an approved English language test (see Note 3 below); or - (e) in the case of postgraduate study, the applicant provides evidence that their undergraduate degree was substantially taught in English; or - (f) if the applicant provides other evidence acceptable to the Board of competence in English.

-This regulation does not apply if the applicant is aged 20 years or over, and is a New Zealand citizen or permanent resident, or Australian citizen or permanent resident.
+This regulation does not apply if the applicant is aged 20 years or over, and is a New Zealand citizen or holder of a residence class visa, or Australian citizen or permanent resident.

-- The University does not accept responsibility for an academic failure attributable to a student's lack of competence in English. - For the purposes of Regulation 3(b) the student must have a C pass in one of the following subjects: Agriculture, Biology, Classical Studies, Economics, English, Geography, History, History of Art, Accounting, Media Studies, Drama. - 3.
-For the purposes of Regulation 3(d) the minimum entrance scores in terms of English are:
+- The University does not accept responsibility for an academic failure attributable to a student's lack of competence in English. - For the purposes of Regulation 4(b) the student must have a C pass in one of the following subjects: Agriculture, Biology, Classical Studies, Economics, English, Geography, History, History of Art, Accounting, Media Studies, Drama. - 3.
+For the purposes of Regulation 4(d) the minimum entrance scores in terms of English are: